What is a health and wellbeing grant?

 Unfortunately, there may not be sufficient resources to meet all the grant applications we receive.
 If this is the case, your application may be turned down, or deferred to the next panel.
 You will be written to within a week of the decision if this is the case.

-The next grant panel meetings take place on 13 October 2016 (deadline for applications: 6 October) and 13 December 2016 (deadline for application: 6 December).
-Grant panel meetings will be held in February, April, June, August, October and December.
+The next grant panel meetings take place on: 13 July 2017 (deadline for applications: 6 July) and 19 September 2017 (deadline for application: 12 September).
+Grant panel meetings will be held in January, March, May, July, September and November.

 Grants can be paid by cheque or BACS transfer to your bank account.
 A BACS transfer can be processed quicker and is preferred if possible.
 We aim for payments to be made within a week of the decision.